kregerl/SlimeMoldSimulation/README.md

 I would like to add brushes that allow the user to create new agents using the mouse.
 When the mouse is clicked and the simulation is running I would like to push the agents away from the mouse.
-Make the simulation use working directories instead of absolute paths.
-Add the ability to export the simulation settings to a YAML file and reload them into the simulation.
-Add a configurable time interval that will cycle through the saved settings.